MassimoTascone/dice-game/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you want to run this project locally you'll need to first clone it and then follow these steps :
+If you want to run this project locally you'll need to follow these steps :

 1. Clone the repo